-So the way the CDF is going to be a continuous function from minus infinity to infinity or the CDF is going to have the countably finite jumps or countably infinite jumps or it has a both type then you can classify the random variable as a discrete random variable, continuous random variable or mixed type random variable.
-So the random variable is going to be called it as discrete type random variable if the CDF is going to have a countably finite or countably infinite jumps in the CDF, then it is called the discrete random variable.
+So the way the CDF is going to be a continuous function from minus infinity to infinity or the CDF is going to have a countably finite jumps or countably infinite jumps or it has both type, then you can classify the random variable as a discrete random variable, continuous random variable or mixed type random variable.

-If any random variable has CDF, has continuous function from minus infinity to infinity then that random variable is called it as a continuous random variable.
-If any random variables CDF has both continuous between sum interval and countably finite or countably infinite jumps in some interval, then that random variable is going to be called it as a mixed type random variable.
+So the random variable is going to be call it as a discrete type random variable if the CDF is going to be have a countably finite or countably infinite jumps in the CDF.
+Then it is called discrete random variable.
+If any random variable has a CDF as the continuous function from minus infinity to infinity, then that random variable is call it as a continuous random variable.
+If any random variable CDF has both continuous between some interval and countably finite or countably infinite jumps in some interval, then that random variable is going to be call it as a mixed type random variable.